droosma/blog/content/post/generative-ai-hello-world/index.md

     - Retrieval Augmented Generation
 ---

-I recently had the privilege of delivering my first talk at an international conference, a milestone I'm excited to have shared in [this post](https://roosma.dev/p/virtual-hideaway-international-talk/).
-The experience was exhilarating, and I'm pleased to report it went well.
-In this blog, I'll recount the journey I shared during my talk—how to set up a Retrieval Augmented Generation (RAG) system for your projects.
+In one of my earlier blog posts, [From Virtual Hideaway to International Talk](/p/virtual-hideaway-international-talk/), I shared my experience of delivering my first talk at an international conference.
+In this blog, I'll discuss the contents of my talk, which was about setting up a Retrieval Augmented Generation (RAG) system yourself from scratch to learn from for your projects.

 ## Why Retrieval Augmented Generation (RAG)?